Category: Tuna Recipes

 • Wiggle the knife while both pulling the fish towards you and sliding the knife away from you to effectively slicing the skin away from the flesh.

-How to Gut fresh Tuna
+How to Gut Fresh Tuna

 The aim when ‘gutting a tuna’, is to remove the fishes insides.
 This is done so that the fish can be stored without spoiling the meat.
 Some people like to remove the head, some like to leave the head on, its up to you.